KindaSwiss/dict/README.md

 <br>

 ### dict.popitem()

-A property is removed from the object and the key and value of the property are returned as an array.
+An arbitrary key is removed from the object and an array of the key and value is returned.

 ```Javascript
 var d = dict({ name: 'John', age: 20 });